-To avoid the most common home staging pitfalls, consider the following:
+To avoid the most common home staging mistakes, consider the following:

 Getting too personal: Another mistake a seller can make is to expect that any home staging strategies will adhere to their own personal decorating style.
 The reason for staging a home in the first place is to create a neutral canvas on which a wide range of buyers can visualize themselves and their lives, and they can’t do that if the seller’s personality confronts them at every turn.
 Over-dramatic faux finishes, outlandish fixtures and unusual color schemes all have to go, as do family photo collections and other personal mementos.